 For more, see Seed Starting: Adventures in a Tiny Apartment.

-Soft, leafy herbs like chives, parsley, mint, cilantro, tarragon, oregano, and lemon balm can do quite well in slightly shadier spots (though tread lightly with basil and dill, which are soft-leaved, but require full sun).
-If you have a tiny window ledge (or, dare we suggest, the tiniest edge of a fire escape), consider potting up a few of these herbs to enjoy all summer long.
-If you don’t have outdoor space, but you get plenty of sunshine inside, many of these guys will even do just fine in a sunny windowsills or on a bright kitchen countertop.
+If you have a tiny window ledge (or a fire escape), consider potting up a few of these herbs to enjoy throughout spring and summer.
+If you don’t have outdoor space, but you get plenty of sunshine inside, many of these will even do fine in a sunny windowsill or on a bright kitchen countertop.

-You might decide to use small rocks in the bottom of your planter to prevent the soil from compacting and clogging up drainage holes.
-A lot of the more sun-loving herbs are particularly sensitive to overly damp roots, but if you're sticking to herbs that don’t require as much sunlight, you won’t have to worry as much about keeping your soil sandy.
-(If you're keeping your planter inside, consider investing in a small tray to place beneath it to catch water drainage).
+A lot of the more sun-loving herbs are particularly sensitive to overly damp roots, but if you stick to herbs that don’t require as much sunlight, you won’t have to worry as much about keeping the soil sandy.
+(If you keep the planter inside, consider investing in a small tray to place beneath it to catch water drainage).

-My apartment windowsill only gets about three hours of direct sunlight daily, but that's more than enough to keep these plants happy.
-(Full disclosure: I stuck a basil start out there a few weeks ago, and to my surprise that’s doing a-okay, too.
+(Full disclosure: I stuck a basil out there a few weeks ago, and to my surprise that’s doing A-OK too.
 If you can’t get through summer without a daily caprese salad, I say give it a go—just don’t get too sad if it doesn’t survive).

 If you’d prefer a zinc or galvanized window box, see some of our favorites at 10 Easy Pieces: Metal Window Boxes.